Indians Spring Training

 Practice Fields

 The Recreational Sports Complex contains a dozen full-sized practice fields.
-The Indians and Reds have year-round use of two apiece, with the other eight controlled by the City of Goodyear outside of February and March.
+The Guardians and Reds have year-round use of two apiece, with the other eight controlled by the City of Goodyear outside of February and March.

 While not next door to the ballpark, the development complexes for both teams are within walking distance of it.
-The separate complexes are where the Indians' and Reds' major leaguers practice and minor leaguers train.
+The separate complexes are where the Guardians' and Reds' major leaguers practice and minor leaguers train.

-Practice field gates open at 9:00 a.m.
+Practice field gates open at 9:30 a.m.
 Prior to the beginning of Cactus League games, the teams generally practice from 9:30 a.m. to 12:30 p.m.

 Types of Seating